usnistgov/800-63-3/sp800-63a/sec4_ial.md

 See [Section 5.3, Identity Verification](#verify) for more information on acceptable identity evidence.

-- At a minimum, the applicant must be verified by a process that is able to achieve a strength of SUPERIOR.
+- At IAL3, when SUPERIOR identity evidence is collected, the applicant's binding to the SUPERIOR identity evidence must be verified by a process that is able to achieve a strength of SUPERIOR.
+If the CSP only collects two pieces of STRONG identity evidence, the applicant's binding to *both* pieces of STRONG identity evidence must be verified by a process that is able to achieve a strength of STRONG.

 #### 4.5.5.
 Presence Requirements